boudlo-forge/boudlo.github.io/_posts/2022-01-29-compliance-officer-nft-need-to-know.md

 ### That's it?

 Yeah basically.
 It's now a unique line on the big Ethereum ledger in the cloud, and it's not directly interchangeable with regular ETH tokens.
-And yes, it's just a link.
-It's a common misconception that the media itself is stored on the blockchain ledger, but this isn't so.
+And yes, it's just a link to a file on the web somewhere.
+It's a common misconception that the media itself is stored on the blockchain ledger, but this is not the case.
 To store the data required for a whole file it would cost a huge amount of ETH.

 ### Where's the value?